msantos/mdg/README.md

 # DESCRIPTION

+mdg generates html and formatted markdown from markdown input.

+mdg accepts an optional argument:

-mdg generates other formats from markdown.
-By default, mdg walks the current directory for any files ending with the `.md` extension.
+* no argument: mdg walks the current directory for any files ending with the `.md` extension

+* path: mdg walks the specified path for any files ending with the `.md` extension

-Specify `-` to read markdown from stdin or a path to read from another directory.
+* `-`: read markdown from stdin

 # BUILDING